-Now that you know more about dental flippers, you must be wondering how much money will it cost to get these temporary teeth.
 So how much is a flipper tooth?
 Well, it depends on what materials your dentist (or the lab) uses and how many teeth it’s replacing (single tooth flipper, double tooth flipper, etc).
 But generally, a front flipper tooth can cost anywhere between $300 and $500.
-It’s a good idea to contact your insurance company to see how much of that they can cover.
+Make sure to contact your insurance company to see how much of that they can cover.

 How long after extraction can I wear a flipper?